doingandlearning/python-august-2025/notes_markdown/07-further-functions.md

 - Local & Global Variables
 - Modifying Globals within a function
 - Anonymous / Lambda Functions
-- Functions and Containers
-  - filter
-  - map
+- List Comprehensions - a powerful alternative to map and filter
-  - nesting filter and map

 ---